Restorative Dental Services in Newton

-Partial Dentures- are similar to traditional bridges, but instead of attaching the bridge to your natural teeth, it is anchored by implants on either side of the bridge.
-Perfect for replacing sizable gaps within the smile without altering neighboring teeth.
+Partial Dentures- are similar to traditional bridges, but instead of attaching the bridge to your natural teeth, it is anchored by clasps on either side of the denture or supported by dental implants.
+They are perfect for replacing sizable gaps within the smile without altering neighboring teeth.

 Although implant placement and dental restoration with this process occur over a short time period, the preparation for teeth-in-an-hour takes a few weeks.
 Before we begin, we must first determine if this is the best solution for your situation.
 Because prosthetics are fabricated before the placement procedure, they may need minor adjustment to guarantee a secure fit.

 This treatment option is available to anyone with very little to no remaining teeth, whether you are an adult or senior.
 You may upgrade your current set of traditional dentures to be permanently affixed to implants as well.

 We use an on-site CBCT scanner to create a virtual model of your smile, allowing us to develop a 3-D diagram of your mouth.
 We utilize these detailed images to develop surgical guides that show precisely where implants need to be placed.
 This ensures accuracy and safety during the surgical procedure.

 Once the titanium implants have been placed, the permanent replacement teeth are attached.
 Provided each step goes as planned; the whole process can take less than an hour.